PIesPnuema/CiscoCodeSnippets/README.md

 - [How to use the snippets](#how-to-use-the-snippets)
 	- [Cisco.json prefix Structure](#ciscojson-prefix-structure)

-## About vsCodeSnippets
+## About CiscoCodeSnippets
+CiscoCodeSnippets is a powerful tool designed to streamline and accelerate Cisco IOS configuration using Visual Studio Code.
+By providing a collection of predefined code snippets, it simplifies the process of writing and managing network configurations.

+How It Works
+Rapid Configuration Development:
-- Configure Cisco IOS faster!
+- The snippets include common Cisco IOS commands, allowing for quick insertion of code blocks.
-	- I have added useful Cisco code snippets to help rapid configuration development.
-	- Uses the ? command for useful details regarding the desired configuration.
+- Utilize the ? command for helpful details and options related to specific configurations.

-- Code Snippets for vsCode.
-	- Allows the user to autofill common code sections with short-hand abbreviations.
+Auto-Fill Code Sections:
+- The snippets are designed with short-hand abbreviations for easy auto-completion.
+- Users can customize these abbreviations to fit their preferences, ensuring a personalized and efficient workflow.

+Integration with vsCode:
+- The snippets are stored in JSON files within the vsCode User Snippets directory.
+- Users can easily download and integrate these snippets into their vsCode setup, enhancing their coding environment with Cisco-specific tools.
 - These abbreviations are configurable to your liking.
 Click [Here](#want-to-make-changes-and-customize-your-snippets) to see how.

 ![Exmaple Video](https://media.giphy.com/media/O0l0qpipQXT6WCJ68J/giphy.gif)

 ## How to Download
-- Here you will find various methods of downloading.
+Here you will find various methods of downloading.
 - The CLI method is best to be able to stay up to date with any improvements using `git pull`.
 Using the ZIP method you will have to follow the steps found here each time you wish to update the Code Snippet Files.

 ### Download using PowerShell CLI via git clone